99 Nationalities & Country Names In French: +Gender & Capitalization Rules

 The word "français" In the French phrase "je suis français" (I am French) refers to an inhabitant of a country, so shouldn't it be capitalized?

 Non!
 L’Académie française has a special rule when stating a nationality like this and treats it the same as an adjective.
 So in this case, nationality should not be capitalized..
-(Even native French speakers mess this one up)
+(Even native French speakers mess this one up from time to time.)

 Académie française: rule for nationality: the exception